 Trying to coordinate a Round Robin tournament can become confusing.
 You may spend time on creating a chart and figuring out Round Robin algorithms, just to show up at the tennis court and realize you can not understand what you scribbled down on a piece of loose leaf.
-Fortunately, My Tennis Group provides a free Round Robin tool to make your tournament planning efficient and stress free.
+Fortunately, My Tennis Group provides a free Round Robin tool to make your tournament planning efficient and stress-free.
 If you are curious to understand how the Round Robin games are made this article explains all the algorithms.

 In order to find out how many rounds you should plan you take the number of players n and then divide it by 2.
-You then take that number and multiple it by (n-1).
+You then take that number and multiply it by (n-1).

-In this equation for even players (n/2) is the amount of games that can be run concurrently if there is an odd amount of players then it will be (n-1)/2 and one player will have a bye every round.
+In this equation for even players (n/2) is the number of games that can be run concurrently if there is an odd amount of players then it will be (n-1)/2 and one player will have a bye every round.

-When planning matches you assign everyone a number, lets assume you have 12 players.
+When planning matches you assign everyone a number, let’s assume you have 12 players.

 After round 1 player 1 will stay in the same position and everyone will rotate in a clockwise fashion